-I began my Fringe Festival season by attending Morgan and West: Time Travelling Magicians, accompanied by my Uncle Gavin and Auntie Heather (I invited at least one friend or relative to each event I went to).
-I’d previously enjoyed Morgan and West’s appearances on TV and Youtube, so I had high hopes of the show, and to begin with it seemed to deliver on those expectations.
-Even at its best, though, it is less the magic than the humour that sticks in the mind — for example the bit with the TRUE/FALSE cards was particularly well done.
-The moment I began feeling disappointed was when they did the trick where the magician apparently swallows a whole bunch of needles and a thread, then pulls threaded needles out of his mouth.
-This trick gets old fast, and unlike true classics of magic (cups & balls, etc), the presentation never varies much (I saw another magician do exactly the same thing a year ago — at the Adelaide Fringe Festival in 2011 — and didn’t think much of it then).
-Later they did a couple of mind-reading tricks (word and number guessing) that went on far too long and became tedious.
+I began the Fringe season by attending Morgan and West: Time Travelling Magicians with my Uncle Gavin and Auntie Heather.
+I’d previously enjoyed Morgan and West’s appearances on TV and Youtube, so I had high hopes of the show, and at the start it seemed to deliver on those expectations.
+But even at its best it was the humour rather than the magic that made the greater impression (the part involving TRUE/FALSE cards being a case in point).
+I started feeling disappointed when they did the trick where the magician apparently swallows a whole bunch of needles and a thread, because frankly, this gets old fast and the presentation never varies much (I saw another magician do the same thing at the Fringe a year ago and didn’t think much of it then).
+Later they did a couple of mind-reading tricks that went on far too long and became tedious.
 And time travel, which should have been a unifying theme that helped the whole show cohere, wasn’t — a lot of tricks didn’t involve time travel at all.
 With all my misgivings, though, I still had a good time.

 My last Fringe event was also a magic show, Seven Stories by Vyom Sharma, which I went to with Auntie Helen.
-I’d never heard of Vyom Sharma before, so I went in with less inflated expectations than to a magician I’ve actually seen on television, but I still hoped for a good show because its description appealed to me.
-Almost all magic acts these days seem to be presented as comedies, and although comedy magic is excellent in itself, I’d really like to see a more diverse range of styles.
+I’d never heard of Vyom Sharma before, so I went in with less inflated expectations than to Morgan and West, but I still hoped for a good show because the description appealed to me.
+The fashion these days is for magic acts to be presented as comedies, and although comedy magic is excellent in itself, I’d really like to see a more diverse range of styles.
 Story-based magic — magic intertwined with narrative — is a classic form that we don’t see much of nowadays, so I was hoping for something different.
 Unfortunately, Sharma’s stories did not so much enhance his magic as dilute it.
-The best story-based magic blends the two arts in a dynamic way, whereas Sharma often told a story for several minutes then followed it with a few seconds of magic.
-Big chunks of pure story not only leave too little room for magic, but also make the audience drift into inattention — a fatal flaw in a magic show because an inattentive audience is incapable of being impressed.
-As for the story-telling itself, Sharma did OK, but I think he would do well to work on his oratory skills because I did not feel I was in the presence of a master.
+The best story-based magic blends narrative with magic in a dynamic way, whereas in Sharma’s performance he often told a story for several minutes then followed it with a few seconds of magic at the climax.
+Big chunks of pure story not only leave too little room for magic, but also make the audience lose focus — a fatal flaw in a magic show because an inattentive audience is incapable of being impressed.
+As for the story-telling itself, Sharma’s oratory skills were passable but left room for improvement.
 My favourite moment was the trick where he turned bubbles into coins — not the most mysterious trick ever but definitely elegant.

 Between them, Auntie Helen and Uncle Darryl went with me to three Fringe events this year.
 Seven Stories was the only one I went to with Helen, but earlier I’d been to two with Darryl: Fleeto by Paddy Cunneen and The Origin of Species by John Hinton.
 Both, coincidentally, were held at Holden Street Theatres.
 And although they could not have been more different, they were both very enjoyable.